adobe/helix-cli/README.md

 #### HTTP Proxy

-In order to use a HTTP proxy (eg behind a corporate firewall), you can set the respective headers:
+In order to use a HTTP proxy (eg behind a corporate firewall), you can set the respective environment variables:

 `NO_PROXY` is a list of host names (optionally with a port).
 If the input URL matches any of the entries in `NO_PROXY`, then the input URL should be fetched by a direct request (i.e. without a proxy).